rozgo/Open-Transactions/testwallet/API-README.txt

 make -f Makefile.API [TRANSPORT=XmlRpc] LANGUAGE=csharp

-This builds the shared lib libOTAPI.so.
-Use OTAPI.cs in your C-Sharp project.
+This builds the shared lib libotapi.so.
+Use otapi.cs in your C-Sharp project.

 --------------------------------